kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/advanced_database/homework/homework4.md

 9/ Programming Cassandra with Java or Python (EITHER language is fine, zip everything please)

 > Note: I have some python code(our class material) to connect to cassandra, you could use that.
-You would need docker with my code below, because of the username and password, so it is nice that you read module 4 's document named "#4_1_Docker_Cassandra_Programming.odt".
-That will teach a little about docker image that we are using. https://kevinli-webbertech.github.io/blog/html/cassandra.html to an external site.

 * Create keyspace using Java/Python